AdeAdeB/MumsWhoCode-Capstone-Project/README.md

-Importing the csv file brought a lot of failed processes because the OID option was checked Cleaning the null values, don't know whether to filter them out or replace them with a default value There are some unnecessary data in some columns
+Importing the csv file brought a lot of failed processes because the OID option was checked Cleaning the null values, don't know whether to filter them out or replace them with a default value There are some unnecessary data in some columns Finding it difficult to split the unnecessary data from the column

 ## Future Goals